Lightbox Lib

 API 🔗

-Lightbox Lib declares a single global namespace, lblib, on which its API lives.
+Lightbox Lib declares a single global namespace, lblib, on which its API methods live.

 • autoDisappear (bool) - whether the lightbox should automatically close after a number of seconds (defined in the global config).